 BACKGROUND

 Germinal matrix intraventricular hemorrhage (IVH) may contribute to significant morbidity and mortality in premature infants.
 Timely identification and grading of IVH affect decision-making and clinical outcomes.
-There is potential for misinterpretation of the ultrasound appearances, which has not been previously researched between radiology resident and board-certified radiologist.
+There is possibility of misinterpretation of the ultrasound appearances, and the interobserver variability has not been investigated between radiology resident and board-certified radiologist.

 AIM

-To assess interobserver reliability between senior radiology residents performing bedside cranial ultrasounds during on-call hours and pediatric radiologists.
+To assess interobserver reliability between senior radiology residents performing bedside cranial ultrasound during on-call hours and pediatric radiologists.

 METHODS

-From June 2018 to June 2020, neonatal cranial ultrasound examinations were evaluated in neonatal intensive care unit.
-Ultrasound findings were recorded for the resident performing the ultrasound and the pediatric attending radiologist.
+From June 2018 to June 2020, neonatal cranial ultrasound examinations were performed in neonatal intensive care unit.
+Ultrasound findings were recorded by the residents performing the ultrasound and the pediatric attending radiologists.

 RESULTS

-There were 200 neonates in the study, with a mean gestational age of 30.9 wk.
+In total, 200 neonates were included in the study, with a mean gestational age of 30.9 wk.
 Interobserver agreement for higher grade (Grade III & IV) IVH was excellent.
 There was substantial agreement for lower grade (Grade I & II) IVH.

 CONCLUSION